explodinglabs/jsonrpcclient/doc/index.rst

     except JsonRpcClientError as e:
         print(str(e))

-Here is the full list of exceptions.
-You may for example, not care about
+The full list of exceptions, if you need to handle them individually:

 InvalidRequest
     The request you're trying to send is not valid json.